sveltejs/rfcs/text/0001-reactive-assignments.md

 But it also has major drawbacks.
 It can result in the cyclical behaviour observed above, and it provides the framework no opportunity to optimise updates by (for example) batching operations that are likely to result in DOM reads (such as transition or `onupdate` callbacks) separately from the framework-initiated cycle of DOM writes.
 It also prevents us from implementing ideas like [time slicing](https://reactjs.org/blog/2018/03/01/sneak-peek-beyond-react-16.html).

 In addition, while it's possible to batch changes *within a component* (`this.set({ a, b, c })` results in a single update), changes *across* components (or those that affect stores and components together) are not batched.
-Now that `set` is no longer available, it is important that variable reassignments don't result in a sync update, but rather schedule an update (for the next animation frame, for example).
+Now that `set` is no longer available, it is important that variable reassignments don't result in a sync update, but rather schedule an update (in a microtask).

 Exceptions to this rule could be made where appropriate.
 For example if you're tracking the height of a list...